cheng1621/oldcheng1621.github.io/_posts/2021-06-18-computer_network_note.md

 sending host: take entire IPv6 datagram and put it in IPv4 datagram.
 Then the Ipv4 datagram addressed to Ipv6 node on the receiving side of `tunnel`.

 ## Generalized Forwarding and SDN.

+# Control plane.
+`per-router control`: OSPF & BGP protocols.
+`logically centralized control`: controller computes and distributed forwarding tables to be used by each and every router.

+## routing algorithm.
+`centralized routing algorithm`: be aware of the cost of each link in the network.
+(LS algorithm) `decentralized routing algorithm`: no node has complete information about costs of all nodes.
+(DS algorithm);
+### LS algorithm.
+`Dijkstra’s algorithm`: computes the least-cost path from one node to all the other node in the network. (iterative);

+### DV algorithm.
+a node x updates its distance-vector estimate when it either sees a cost change in one of its directly attached links or receives a distance-vector update from some neighbor.

+## OSPF.(Intra-AS Routing in the Internet).
+two reasons: `Scale` and `administrative autonomy`.
+`LS algorithm`.

+- Advances:
+    - Security. only trusted routers can participate in OSPF protocol within AS.
+    - Multiple same-cost paths.
+    - ...

+## BGP.
+all ASs run the same inter-AS routing protocol.
+two connections: `eBGP`(a BGP connection spans two ASs), and `iBGP`: routers in the same ASs.

+### BGP attributes.
+`AS-path`: contain the list of ASs through which the advertisement has passed.
+`NEXT-HOP`: IP address of the router interface that begins the AS-PATH.
+`destition prefix`: 192.168.1.0/22.
+1024 IPs.

+### hot potato algorithm
+send packet to others as soon as possible, not care which way it should go.

+### Route-selection algorithm.
+note: if more than one routes arrive to one prefix, BGP sequentially invokes the following elimination rules until one route remains.

+### IP-anycast.
+based on `route-selection algorithm` to pick the best path.

+## SDN control plane.(???)
+OpenFlow protocol is implemented in controller layer.

+## ICMP(internet control message protocol)
+it is used by hosts and routers to communicate network-layer information with each other. it is carried in IP datagram.

+note: `ping` sends `ICMP type 8 code 0` message to host. `traceroute` also uses ICMP.

+## network management.
+SNMP.
+application-layer protocol.
+### framework
+- managing server.
+- managed device.
+- MIB.